 So we buy it.
 But then what?
 We get home and realize what a waste of money it was.
-So we can do one of two things:
+And then we can do one of two things:

 The Cooling-Off Rule

-The Federal Trade Commission enacted something called the Cooling-Off Rule.
-In certain situations, the rule can protect you against buyer’s remorse and allow you to back out of a sale or sales contract.
-But it’s important to know the rules before you buy something thinking you can take advantage of it.
+In certain situations, the Federal Trade Commission’s Cooling-Off Rule can protect you against buyer’s remorse and allow you to back out of a sale or sales contract.
+But it’s important to know the rule before you buy something under the assumption that the government has your back.

 The rule is entirely governed by the FTC, so they decide what types of purchases qualify for the rule, what you can do in the event you experience buyer’s remorse, and where it’s covered.

 If you make a purchase at a seller’s permanent or primary place of business, your purchase won’t be covered under the Cooling-Off Rule.
 The law was originally written to cover purchases made through door-to-door sales.
 You’re probably thinking that nobody buys things from door-to-door salesmen anymore (and do they even exist?), but the good news is you’re covered beyond just purchases you make at your home.

 As long as you don’t buy something at the seller’s primary place of business, your purchase might qualify for coverage.
 So this could mean making a purchase at a trade show, your work, a conference, in your dorm, at a street fair…you get the idea.

 Once you determine if the item or service you purchased qualifies, you have three days from the time of purchase to change your mind and back out of the sale (and get your money back).
 You’ll have to formally cancel the sale in writing and it technically has to be postmarked by midnight of that third day.
 Unless you handle your own postage, you’d be subject to an earlier time, like when your local post office closes.